AdaCore/training_material/courses/codepeer/010_codepeer.rst

 tag check
    Tag check may fail

-discriminant check
-   Component of wrong variant/discriminant is accessed

-access check
-   Attempt to dereference a null pointer

 range check
    Calculation may generate a value outside the bounds of the Ada type